TWBug/GoldCardHenge/content/faq/what-fees-are-involved-in-a-gold-card-application.en.md

 2. Credit card loss report
 3. Your credit card company is not in cooperation with the Bank of Taiwan

+**Please try using JCB, VISA, or MasterCard.
+Do NOT use AMEX or China UnionPay**

 Please follow the instruction to pay your application fees online.

 ![step1_payment_eng](/cms-uploads/step1_payment.jpg)